treangenlab/radmicrobes/session4/README.md

 #### Kleborate

 There are many *ad hoc* tools available to do analysis on your favorite organism of interest.
 [Kleborate](https://github.com/klebgenomics/Kleborate) has become a 'go-to' resource for *Klebsiella* genomics.
 Developed by the [Kat Holt lab](https://holtlab.net/), this python-based tool provides a wealth of information in addition to what AMRFinderPlus outputs, including assembly quality control (QC), MLST, AMR and virulence composite scores, and 'K' and 'O'-locus serotyping prediction using [Kaptive](https://github.com/klebgenomics/Kaptive).
-Let's run `kleborate-v2.3.2` with the `--all` parameter, which includes both resistance and serotyping prediction:
+Let's run `kleborate-v3.1.3` which includes both resistance and serotyping prediction:

 ```
 # Make sure you're in the Files directory